zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 You could take it further and sprinkle a little JavaScript to add password-protection.
 But if someone really wants to read it, they will open DevTools and tinker their way in.

 Another potential solution for this problem is to deploy your draft posts to a different environment.
-Platforms like Netlify allow this, letting you can specify different build configuration per environment.
+Platforms like Netlify allow this, letting you specify a different build configuration per environment.

 Anyways, I hope this was helpful.
 If only I would spend more time writing, and less time tweaking.
 Alas, ha.